iptv-org/iptv/README.md

 - `https://raw.githubusercontent.com/freearhey/iptv/master/index.country.m3u` (grouped by country)
 - `https://raw.githubusercontent.com/freearhey/iptv/master/index.content.m3u` (grouped by content)

-Or select a playlist for a specific country from the lists below.
+Or select one of the playlists from the list below.

 ## Playlists by category